skijit/notes/music/misc-production/gain-staging.md

     - Typically 0 dBFS is clipping.
     - **Best Practice**: You want to keep signal level around -18 or -20 dbFS b/c this approximates the extra 20dB headroom present in analog systems

 ## Noise Floor
 - Noise floor is a measure of the summation of all the noise sources and unwanted signals generated within the entire data acquisition and signal processing system
     - Typically appears as a constant hum
     - Could be introduced by any 3 signal media:
         1. Acoustic
-        2. Electronic
+        2. Analog Electronic
-        3. Digial
+        3. Digital
     - **Important because...** Noise floor imposes a lower limit of signals that can be recorded due to noise
-        - At that level, the signal cannot be extracted from the noise
+        - At this level, the signal cannot be extracted from the noise
-- Do we care about the noise level bc:
+- We care about the noise level bc:
-    - gets commit to tape?
+    - gets included in the recording, downgrading the fidelity
     - limits the range of stuff we can record
     - contributes to the overall SNR
 - Noise can be introduced in two processes:
     1. Input / Data Capture / Recording
+        - this is the kind we care about
     2. Output / Playback
+        - Not much we can do about this... (buy a nicer stereo?)
 - Noise introduced by signal media:
     - **Acoustic**
         - it is the SPL volume of the room when everything is off and quiet